Desmo-Saze-Practice/florianmartindesmosaze-oFig.github.io/README.md

-## Today we're practicing fexbox, HTML tags and CCS class with a static shop web page.
+## Today we're practicing flexbox, HTML tags and CCS class with a static shop web page.